gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/non-tutorials/extra/create-GRO-python.rst

     Each function corresponds to a residue, and contains the positions, types, and names of all the atoms, as well as the names of the residues.
-These functions will be called every time we will need to place a residue in our system.
+These functions will be called every time we need to place a residue in our system.

 ..  container:: justify